michaelw730/irish/bbc-giota-beag/level1.md

 |tá sí go maith|She is well
 |tá siad go maith|They are well
 |sa |in the
-|ar an |on the
 |sa chuisneoir|in the fridge
+|ar an|on the
 |ar an tábla|on the table
 |thart an coirnéal|around the corner| hort an cornyal
 |bomaite|a minute|
 |fan bomaite|wait a minute
-|tá sé sa chuisneouir| it is on the table
+|tá sé ar an tábla| it is on the table
-|An bhfuil sé sa chuisneoir?| Is it on the table?
+|An bhfuil sé ar an tábla?| Is it on the table?

 # Lesson 6 - Take it easy!